Community Detection in Partially Observable Social Networks: Experimental Evaluation

 Due to the fact that community discovery in partially observable networks with both missing nodes and edges has never been studied in the literature, there is no state-of-the-art method that works appropriately under our network model.
-For this reason, we present two types of baseline schemes by taking into account some special cases of our \textsf{KroMFac} framework and its variants.
+For this reason, we perform an ablation study by removing the network completion and/or influential node selection components from our \textsf{KroMFac} framework.
+To this end, we introduce two types of baseline schemes by taking into account some of the special cases of the proposed \textsf{KroMFac} framework.